RSPCA Shop Next Gen Education

 My dog has started barking a lot more than usual

-If your dog is barking excessively or more than usual, there may be an underlying health issue - for example, any problems with your dog's hearing could be causing the barking.
-If you suspect your dog's hearing is suffering, or there may be something else wrong always speak to your vet.
+If your dog is barking excessively or more than usual, it's best to make sure there are no health issues – for example, any problems with your dog's hearing which could be causing the barking.
+If you suspect your dog's hearing is suffering, or there may be something else wrong, always speak to your vet.

 My dog barks when left alone

 If your dog is barking when you're not around they may be experiencing distress when you are not present.
 Separation-related anxiety can show itself in a number of ways including barking.
-The good news is that there are things you can do to help, and to determine what the cause of the barking may be.
+The good news is that there are things you can do to help.

 My dog barks at visitors or passers-by